ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

      * This capability is no stronger than any aggregator's ability to forge validity proof in collusion with a malicious client.
 1. Relaying messages between aggregators.
 The leader can compromise availability by dropping messages.
      * This capability is no stronger than any aggregator's ability to refuse to emit output shares.
 1. Shrinking the anonymity set.
 The leader instructs aggregators to construct output parts and so could request aggregations over few inputs.

 #### Mitigations

 1. Aggregators enforce agreed upon minimum aggregation thresholds to prevent deanonymizing.
-1. If aggregator output satisifes differential privacy {{dp}}, then genuine records are protected regardless of the size of the anonymity set.
+1. If aggregator output satisfies differential privacy {{dp}}, then genuine records are protected regardless of the size of the anonymity set.

 ### Collector